Rohit-Tara/Hermes-Multiomics-Platform/README.md

 - ggplot2
 - survival

-Install the required R packages from within R using:
+The required R packages can be installed from within R using:

 ```r
 install.packages(c(